-Children will accumulate up to 36 units of credit time per year, pro-rated on their attendance, at which time fees will not be charged.
-Parents will be charged for any days booked over and above the allotted amount.
-Credit time must be accumulated prior to use and cannot be carried over year to year.
-If a credit day is to be used for vacation, the absence must be indicated on the schedule.
+Credit time cannot be carried over from year to year.
+If a credit day is to be used for planned vacation time, the absence must be indicated on the schedule.
 If a credit day it to be used for an illness-related absence, the absence and illness must be communicated to the Centre.
+Credit days can be used as absences arise, however the credit will only be applied on the next invoice.